BernhardMaier/variableChecker/README.md

 # variableChecker

-Simple helper to do variable checks and keep complexity low
+Simple helper to do variable checks and keep complexity low.

+# Update & Migration

+## 0.1.1 => 1.0.0

+The `variableChecker` now ships as object containing a method called `checkAsync`.
+If you're using v0.1.1, then you change all existing calls from `await variableChecker(...);` to `await variableChecker.checkAsync(...);`.